simonguest/protractor-compass/README.md

 ## Installing

-Setup Protractor as per the instructions found on protractortest.org.
+Setup Protractor as per the instructions found on the [Protractor Home Page](http://protractortest.org).
 Then install Compass:

 ```
 npm i protractor-compass --save-dev